-The high height of light fixture positioning in any industrial building can present challenges in obtaining an even distribution of light from some LEDs.
+The high height of light fixture positioning in large building can present challenges for the industrial LED lighting contractor with regard to obtaining an even distribution of light on the working plane.
 This is because the individual LED chips in a light fixture emit light as a direct 'beam' and require lenses positioned in front of them to spread the light & simulate a uni-directional light source (such as a 400W HID bulb).
 An incorrect specification of lens 'beam angles' can result in light "pooling" and dark areas around the internal space

 Are LED's suitable for all industrial environments?

-In harsh industrial environments (such as factory and production buildings), there can be vibration from large machinery, caustic chemicals, extreme temperatures, and power supply fluctuations, making it difficult to find lighting solutions that are suitable.
+A LED factory lighting installation may not be straightforward - some industrial environments present challenges such as vibration from large machinery, caustic chemicals, extreme temperatures, and power supply fluctuations, making it difficult to find lighting solutions that are suitable.